djradon/public-notes/ar.understanding-the-semantic-web-through-descriptions-and-situations.md

 ### D&S

-- D&S axioms try to capture the notion of “situation” as a unitarian entit out of a “state of affairs”
+- D&S axioms try to capture the notion of “situation” as a unitarian entity out of a “state of affairs”
 - A state of affairs is any non-empty set SoA of assertions a1..n that are individually coherent with the axioms in a first-order theory O, called a “ground ontology”.
 A SoA is a second-order entity, therefore it cannot be represented (as such) as an individual in O. Examples: a clinical data set, a set of temperatures with spatio-temporal coordinates, etc
 - A description is an entity that partly represents a (possibly formalized) theory T (or one of its elements) that can be “conceived” by an agent: either human, collective, social, or artificial.
 A description can be an individual in O. Examples: a diagnosis, a climate change theory, etc.
 - A situation is constituted by the entities and the relations among them that are mentioned in assertions a1..n from a SoA, and it is an entity in O that partly represents a (possibly formalized) model M for T, according to the axioms in O